rpglab/rpglab.github.io/people/_posts/2022-08-23-Rida-Fatima.md

 ---

-Rida Fatima is an incoming PhD student at the RPG lab (Spring 2023) at University of Houston.
+Rida Fatima is a PhD student at the RPG lab (Spring 2023) at University of Houston.

 ## Education